My Vision

 -

-UNDERSTAND PROGRAM DEMAND: With a small change to pre-enrolment we can understand what families would prefer from EPSB and be better equipped to lobby the province for new schools.
+GATHER DATA TO UNDERSTAND PROGRAM DEMAND: With a small change to pre-enrolment we can understand what families would prefer from EPSB and be better equipped to lobby the province for new schools.

 Support All Students